 You may provide a written statement to the school district allowing your student to carry and self-administer auto-injectable epinephrine and/or inhaled asthma medication.
 A physician or surgeon's statement confirming that your student is able to self-administer the medication and detailing the name of the medication, the method, amount and time schedules for administration must also accompany the request.
 In the case of auto-injectable epinephrine, a physician assistant may also provide this written statement.
-The parent, foster-parent or guardian must also: (1) consent in writing to the self-administration; (2) provide a release for the school nurse or other designated school personnel allowing them to consult with the student's physician; and (3) agree to release the district and school personnel from civil liability in the event of an adverse reaction to the medication, dosage, frequency of, or reason for, the administration changes.
+The parent, foster-parent or guardian must also: (1) consent in writing to the self-administration; (2) provide a release for the school nurse or other designated school personnel allowing them to consult with the student's physician; and (3) agree to release the district and school personnel from civil liability in the event of an adverse reaction to the medication.
+These written statements must be provided to the school at least annually or more frequently if the medication, dosage, frequency of, or reason for, the administration changes.
 Students may be subject to disciplinary action pursuant to Education Code section 48900 for using auto-injectable epinephrine or inhaled asthma medication in a non-prescribed manner.
 (Ed.
 Code §§ 48980, 49414, 49423, 49423.1.)